Pool Filter Size Calculator

 When should I clean or backwash the filter?

 Use the pressure rise above the clean baseline from your filter manual or service practice.
-The cleaning interval shown here is only a rough planning screen.
+The cleaning interval shown here is only a rough planning estimate.

 Glossary: